 Reallocating by Value

 It may take a few weeks, but if you’re tracking conversions you can see which campaigns are most profitable.
 With this data, you can move budget from the low converting campaigns into the high converting campaigns.

-If you’re using AdStage to manage your campaigns and track conversions, you can group campaigns into a folder and use our budget optimizer to automatically reallocate your budget towards the campaigns that are resulting in the most conversions, regardless of network.
+If you're using AdStage for ad reporting and tracking conversions, you can group campaigns into a folder and use our budget optimizer to automatically reallocate your budget towards the campaigns that are resulting in the most conversions, regardless of network.